Self Treatment for Acute Injuries

 If you have injured yourself in the past 3 days you are now in the acute (sharp, sensitive, intense) inflammatory phase of your injury.
 The primary goal of your treatment right now is to protect the injured area reducing any further strain, pain and excess inflammation.
 The inflammatory response is a important and natural part of the early stages of injury and commonly causes pain and loss of range of motion – limiting the use and function of the injured area.

-NEVER APPLY HEAT TO AN ACUTE INJURY- Heat application will increase local circulation, elevating local hydrostatic pressure that could lead to increased inflammation and pain.
+NEVER APPLY HEAT TO AN ACUTE INJURY- Heat application will increase local circulation, elevating local hydrostatic pressure that could lead to increased inflammation and more pain.

 The following is the basic biomedical procedure for treating an injury in the acute phase:

-ICE – Now a subject of intense debate in the medical field, ice is an essential tool during the acute inflammatory phase, used to decrease pain, swelling and muscle spasm.
+ICE – Now a subject of intense debate in the medical field, ice is a useful tool during the acute inflammatory phase, used to decrease pain, swelling and muscle spasm.
 Do not apply directly to the skin as it may burn, instead apply an ice pack, cold compress or even frozen peas to the injured area using a thin cloth as a barrier.
-A single application of ice to the injury should last for a no longer than a 10 minute period, but can be repeated 3-4 times per day, allowing enough time between icing for fresh blood to saturate the injured area .
+A single application of ice to the injury should last for a no longer than a 15 minute period, but can be repeated 3-4 times per day, allowing enough time between icing for fresh blood to saturate the injured area .
 Warning: Never totally surround the circumference of a limb with ice, instead apply the ice pack to the area covering no more than 50% of the limb circumference.

 COMPRESSION – Swelling can result in a loss of motion in the injured area or joint, compression should be applied to the injury until swelling has ceased.
 Elastic wraps (tubi-grip) and compression garments are best to use.
 Also DECOMPRESSION from the proper application of kinesiology tape can be very effective.
 The following basic rule for compression should be observed.
 Warning: never compress the injury while the area is elevated.